jazminn7822/github-tutorial/README.md

 * By doing `git reset --hard HEAD~1` you will be deleting the things you've just added to the stage and any uncommited changes.

 #####  How do you undo something that you have pushed already?
 *  To undo a pushed commit you can do `git revert`.
-For instance, `git revert c79856b d689a efsg8i`.
-This command will delete the most recent commit, the commit before that, and the third- most recent commit.
+For instance,`git revert c79856b d689a efsg8i`.
+This command will delete the most recent commit, the commit before that, and the third-most recent commit.
 You could also do `git reset --hard HEAD~1` to remove 1 or multiple commits you have made in the past.